schnurrd/DL_project/code_jupyter/README.md

 This Jupyter Notebook is used for running and visualizing experiments.
 It allows you to interactively test models, debug training, and visualize results like metrics, losses, confusion matrices, learned features and feature embeddings.

 ### `globals.py`
 Defines global constants and variables for the project.
+Importantly -- if globals.OOD_CLASS is set to 1, then an additional class is added for every task which generates OOD data (logic for that is in augmenting_dataloader)

 ### `image_utils.py`
 Includes utility functions for image augmentation and visualization, mostly used for generating OOD samples.